-This one-day course introduces you to the security measures and regulations that you will need to know to work responsibly within the industry.
+This one-day Aviation Security Training course introduces you to the security measures and regulations that you will need to know to work responsibly within the industry.

-It also covers the current threats to civil aviation; how the civil aviation security regulations & international organisations operate.
+It also covers the current threats to civil aviation; how the civil aviation security regulations & international organizations operate.

 The course will also discuss the importance of enforcing security within work areas, how to respond and report an emergency situation and preventative actions to prevent unlawful acts using RPAS equipment.